 Protecting the African Bush Elephant

 Because elephants require substantial amounts of food and a large area in which to forage, habitat destruction across their range is a major threat to survival.
 As of late, poaching has caused the most serious damage to African bush elephant populations, with approximately 25,000 being lost every year.
 The Nature Conservancy is using a comprehensive three-pronged approach to elephant protection:

-Increasing Security: safeguarding elephants from poaching by expanding, training and properly equipping wildlife security teams.
+Safeguarding elephants from poaching by expanding, training and properly equipping wildlife security teams.